Vocational Education

 Explore the Class 6 Vocational Education curriculum that covers essential topics such as biodiversity, kitchen gardening, simple machines, and cooking without fire, fostering practical skills and creativity in students.

-Books for Class 6 - Vocational Education
+What students cover in Class 6 Vocational Education

 The Class 6 Vocational Education course introduces students to practical learning experiences that enhance their skills and knowledge in various fields.
 Topics include creating a biodiversity register, understanding kitchen gardening, and basic cooking techniques.
 Additionally, students explore simple machines and animation using Scratch, empowering them to innovate and engage with technology.
 The curriculum highlights hands-on projects, such as organizing a school museum exhibition and a food mela, which promote teamwork and critical thinking.
 By combining theoretical knowledge with practical applications, this course aims to prepare students for real-world challenges and future studies in vocational fields.